-Darcy Shoop concentrates her practice in family law and is one of the Washington D.C. area’s most experienced Collaborative Divorce attorneys.
-Although she possesses the skills and experience from nearly two decades of representing clients in court, her practice now is dedicated to helping families navigate the difficult transitions that are inherent in divorce through settlement advocacy including Collaborative Divorce and traditional negotiation, and she frequently works with couples as a mediator.
+Darcy Shoop concentrates her practice in family law and is one of the Washington D.C. area’s most experienced Collaborative Family Law attorneys.
+Although she possesses the skill and experience from nearly two decades of representing clients in court, her practice now is dedicated to helping couples navigate the difficult transitions they experience during family separation through settlement advocacy including Collaborative Family Law, mediation and traditional negotiation.
 Ms. Shoop assists her clients in identifying and attaining goals that are future-focused and child friendly.
 Most importantly, Ms. Shoop strives to help her clients retain control over their lives while negotiating mutually agreeable and durable resolutions for those issues of most importance to them.
-Her services include the preparation of marital settlement agreements, prenuptial agreements, and postnuptial agreements.
+Her services also include the preparation of marital settlement agreements, prenuptial agreements, and postnuptial agreements.

 Since 2007, Ms. Shoop has been selected as a Best Lawyer in America and in 2014, was named Washington D.C.
 Lawyer of the Year for Collaborative Family Law.
-Ms. Shoop consistently is recognized by Bethesda Magazine as a Top Divorce Lawyer, and in 2019 was one of only 11 lawyers recognized as a Top Alternative Dispute Resolution lawyer.
-Ms. Shoop also has been recognized by Washingtonian Magazine as one of the Washington D.C. area's Top Divorce Attorneys.
-Each year since 2007, Ms. Shoop has been recognized by Super Lawyers as one of the Top 50 Women as well as one of the Top 100 lawyers in both Maryland and D.C.
+Ms. Shoop has been recognized by Bethesda Magazine as a Top Divorce and Alternative Dispute Resolution Lawyer, and by Washingtonian Magazine as one of the Washington D.C. area's Top Divorce Attorneys.
+Each year since 2007, Ms. Shoop has been selected by Super Lawyers as one of the Top 50 Women as well as one of the Top 100 lawyers in both Maryland and D.C.
 As the result of direct input by her peers, including members of the judiciary, Ms. Shoop was awarded an AV Preeminent Peer Review Rating by Martindale-Hubbell.

 Divorce and Family Law